AY2425S2-CS2103T-T08-1/tp/docs/UserGuide.md

    * `savePreferences 1 no salt` : Add the preference "no salt" for customer in the 1st position

+   * `tag 2 t/VIP` : Tag the 2nd customer in contact book as VIP

    * `clear` : Deletes all contacts.

    * `exit` : Exits the app.